 What the Holy Spirit reveals is for you to obey first

-Dr. Cornelius Sanders II says that everything that God reveals to Him about his congregation is always first to be applied to his own life.
+Dr. Cornelius Sanders II, a preacher I love and admire, says that everything God reveals to him about his congregation is always first to be applied to his own life.
 Before he preaches a word, he makes sure that he is living it.